 A little something about Melda…

-Author, playwright, college English assistant professor, and educational consultant, Melda Beaty is the “one to watch,” in her industry.
+Author, playwright and college English professor, Melda Beaty is the “one to watch,” in her industry.
 Born in Jackson, Mississippi, Melda resides in Chicago, Illinois with her three gifted and beautiful daughters.

 Melda earned a B.A. in Broadcast Journalism at the University of Illinois at Urbana-Champaign and a M.A. in English/Writing at Illinois State University.
-She teaches college English at Olive Harvey College and is also a writing and college consultant for Chicago Public Schools.
-Her business, MeldaCreates, Inc. provides workshops on college personal statements, essay writing, college awareness and planning, and curriculum development.
+She teaches college English at Olive-Harvey College and her business, MeldaCreates, Inc. provides workshops on writing.
+Melda is also an engaging speaker and presenter.

 In her spare time, Melda enjoys cardio and strength training, bike riding, live theater, concerts, reading, and listening to NPR.